Introduction

-Appam, a traditional Kerala breakfast dish, is a thin, crispy, and soft rice pancake made from fermented rice batter.
-This delicious breakfast treat is a staple in Kerala households and is often served with stew, curry, or chutney.
-Let’s learn how to make an authentic Kerala style appamin this article.
+Kerala-style appam is a very frequent breakfast.
+Originally, appam, a traditional Kerala breakfast, is a thin, fresh, and delicate rice flapjack made using fermented rice flour.
+This delightful breakfast treat is a staple in Kerala households and is often served with stew, curry, or chutney.
+Let’s learn how to make the perfect Kerala-style appam in this article.
+Before this, we will explain the brief story of the appam recipe.

 What is Appam?